Flotomate/product_docs/source/admin/admin-customization/ad-status.rst

 Status show the stage of a Request, Problem, Change, Project and an Asset in their respective process flow.
-Statuses are essential in managing the life-cycle of tickets, projects and CIs in Flotomate.
+Statuses are essential in managing the life-cycle of tickets, projects and CIs in Motadata.
 A lot of automatic processes can be created based on the Status of a ticket/project/CI.

 We have predefined Statuses for each of the ticket types, project and Asset.